-After graduating from the Gerrit Rietveld Academy in Amsterdam in 1994, Iris Eichenberg worked as an independent artist and art educator, as well as a part-time curator, and co-organizer of art-related events.
-She began teaching jewelry in 1996 at the Gerrit Rietveld Academie in 1996, where she became Head of the Jewelry Department at the Gerrit Rietveld Academy in 2000, a position she held until accepting an appointment as Artist in Residence and Head of the Metalsmithing Department at Cranbrook Academy of Art in Bloomfield Hills, Michigan and began teaching full time there since.
+After graduating from the Gerrit Rietveld Academie in Amsterdam in 1994, Iris Eichenberg worked as an independent artist, art educator, part-time curator, and co-organizer of art-related events.
+She began teaching at the Gerrit Rietveld Academie in 1996, where she became Head of the Jewelry Department in 2000.
+Eichenberg held this position until 2007.
+In 2006 she accepted an appointment as Artist in Residence and Head of the Metalsmithing Department at Cranbrook Academy of Art in Bloomfield Hills, Michigan and began teaching full time there since.
 She is regularly invited to lecture, act as visiting critic, and give workshops at various art academies in Europe, Asia, Africa, North and South America.

 Art Jewelry Forum Blog Features Interview with Artist-in-Residence Iris Eichenberg

 Iris Eichenberg discusses her work, teaching at Cranbrook, and the connections between language and jewelry in an interview with Art Jewelry Forum Blog.
 Click here to read.

 2005 Incentive Grant, The Netherlands Foundation for Visual Arts, Design and Architecture (Fonds BKVB), Amsterdam, NL

 2001 Basic Grant, Fonds BKVB, Amsterdam, NL

 2001 Artist in Residence, European Ceramic Workcenter (EKWC) s’-Hertogenbosch, NL

 2000 Artist Stimulation Award, Amsterdams Fonds voor de Kunst, Amsterdam, NL

 1999 Herbert Hofmann Prize, Schmuckszene 1999, Munich, DE